Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 Alien in the Trees/Ep 1 The Shining Quartz.md

 Alien abductions.
 Bella in the Wych Elm.
 Old man and the Tree.
+## Setting
+Remote mono-town for abandoned space exploration Vyshnakov.
+Now being surveyed by the Eurasian government for mining quartz.
 ## Solution
 Two young lovers, Viktor and Elena meet in secret in the forest near the neighbourhood.
 That night, Viktor gives Elena a ring he bought from the local jeweler.
 Elena's abusive father forbids their relationship.
 He finds them in the forest and attacks Viktor.
-Elena kills her father in a moment of panic, by striking him in the back of his head with a heavy rock.
+Elena kills her father in a moment of panic, by striking him in the back of his head with a heavy rock obtained from a nearby quartz outgrowth.
 Just as they carry the corpse to somewhere they can bury, they see an old man nearby, not moving.
 They are scared.
+The old man was in fact sleep walking.
 They abandon the corpse into the middle of a wych elm.
 Hanging out at the local community center, the local conspiracy theorist speaks of seeing UFOs near the forest.
 Viktor and Elena use this opportunity to spread the rumour that they've been abducted by aliens to the forest, and waking up with strange marks.
 ## Clues
 1. Ties Viktor to deceased: scratches, neck trauma, red marks from poisonous plant.